WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 ## Introduction: we need data redundancy, but how, exactly?

 You now have your distributed system in production, congratulations!
-The cluster is starting at six machines, but it is expected to grow quickly as it is assigned more work.
+Your cluster is starting at six machines, but it is expected to grow quickly as it is assigned more work.
 The cluster's main application is stateful, and that's a problem.
-What if we lose a local disk drive?
+What if you lose a local disk drive?
 Or a sysadmin runs `rm -rf` on the wrong directory?
 Or else the entire machine cannot reboot, due to a power failure or administrator error that destroys an entire virtual machine?

-Today, the application is writing all of its critical data to the files in the local file system of each machine.
+Today, your application is writing all of its critical data to the files in the local file system of each machine.
 Tomorrow, that data needs to be redundant.
-The scenarios above, hardware failing or an administrator doing something wrong: at least one will happen.
+Sooner or later, your hardware will fail or an administrator will do something wrong.

-How should we add the data redundancy that we know that we need?
+How should you add the data redundancy that we know that you need?
 You ask for advice, and the answers you get are scattered all over the map of tech.

-- Store the files with an NFS NAS or perhaps SAN or iSCSI service or an AWS Elastic Block Store (EBS) volume?
+- Store the files with an NFS NAS or perhaps SAN or iSCSI service or an AWS Elastic Block Store (EBS) volume

-- Store the files in non-traditional shared file service like Hadoop or Ceph?
+- Store the files in non-traditional shared file service like Hadoop or Ceph

-- Switch to a relational database like replicated MySQL or PostgreSQL or Azure's CosmosDB?
+- Switch from files to a relational database like replicated MySQL or PostgreSQL or Azure's CosmosDB

-- Use a non-relational database like Cassandra or Amazon's DynamoDB?
+- Switch from files to a non-relational database like Cassandra or Amazon's DynamoDB

+- None of the above

 Each of those answers could make sense, depending on the application and your company and the company's broader goals.
 This article